kaievns/the-log/posts/lead/drafts/brief-history-of-management.md

 The world was, and still is, a very much class based society, but now there was a new class of people: the intellectuals and creatives.
-People who create knowledge and experience for a living.
-And those people are way too privileged to be managed the old ways.
+People who create knowledge and experiences for a living.
+And those people were way too privileged to be managed the old ways.
 And so, the management adopted.

 Instead of coercing people into doing what they're want them to do by imposing